Dr Benjamin Poore, BA, MA (York), PhD (QMUL)

-You can occasionally read some of my writing in The Independent, the Times Literary Supplement, and the Times Higher Education Supplement, where I have written about cocktails, T.S.
-Eliot, casualisation in Higher Education, collecting, and the campus novel, amongst other things.
+You can occasionally read some of my writing in The Independent, the Times Literary Supplement, and Times Higher Education, where I have written about cocktails, T.S.
+Eliot, casualisation in Higher Education, collecting, the campus novel, dressing up for The Great Gatsby, and modernist typefaces, amongst other things.

 I have taught a range of courses in the Department of English over the last few years.
 These have included, ‘Reading, Theory, and Interpretation’, ‘Literatures in Time’, ‘Modernism and Democracy’, ‘Postcolonial Literatures in English’, ‘English, Literary Criticism and the Essay’.
 I have also worked extensively with widening participation charity The Brilliant Club and taught at Secondary level.